-This training is for the whole neurological control mechanisms of movement.
-It can include what is called functional training
+This training is for the neurological control mechanisms of movement.
+It includes functional training

-It is important in the development of basic motor skills such as learning basic work / sporting skills.
-Once acquired a group of skills can then be put together to develop the correct ‘pattern’ of movement.
+It is important in the development of basic motor skills of work or sport.
+Once acquired, skills can then be put together to create a ‘pattern’ of movement.

 Speed and power can be added later as required.

-Maintaining control of posture, stability and balance during the execution of the required movement is paramount.
+Maintaining control of posture, stability and balance during the execution of required movements is paramount.

-Normal ‘control’ depends on intact sensory (incoming) signals to the brain from the peripheral joints and muscles, which it then processes before producing the required motor (outgoing) signals to the muscles to produce the movement.
+Normal ‘control’ depends on normal intact sensory signals getting to the brain, which it processes before producing the required motor (outgoing) signals to the muscles to produce movement.

-A problem in either pathway may produce a less than optimal movements.
-For example after spraining an ankle, which injures the sensory nerves, the athlete may be unaware their ankle is turning over again and so cannot react in time to prevent it doing so.
-With appropriate retraining the motor response could be improved and future injury minimised.
+Problems in either neural pathway may produce a less than optimal movements i.e. after an ankle sprain the sensory nerves are injured and an athlete may be aware their ankle is turning over again and so cannot prevent it doing so.
+With appropriate retraining the motor response could be improved and the risk of future injury minimised.

 Neuromuscular Control Training